Skip to main content

 M1b

-The cancer might or might not have grown into nearby tissues or organs (Any T), might or might not have spread to nearby lymph nodes in the chest cavity or neck (Any N), but has spread to the inside of the lungs or other distant organs (M1b).
+The tumor might or might not have grown into nearby tissues or organs (Any T).
+The cancer might or might not have spread to nearby lymph nodes in the chest cavity or neck (Any N), but it has spread to the inside of the lungs or other distant organs (M1b).

 * The following additional categories are not listed in the table above: